Are you going through tough times?

 One day my world came crashing down.
-I was beside myself with grief and felt overwhelmed by everything in my life.
+My mental health had really taken a hit and for some reason I felt overwhelmed by everything in my life.
 You can read my story here.

 There are many studies that show that time spent outdoors can:

 - Improve stress levels